The Discover it Cash Back and Discover it Student Cash Back are two great options for college students — we’ll help you decide which is best for you.

 If you’re an older student or a grad student living off campus, you may also get more out of the Discover it card – if you can qualify for it.
 Most of the bonus categories for the Discover it card are for everyday spending categories that students who live on campus are unlikely to use.
 For example, the Discover quarterly bonus categories calendar often includes gas stations, grocery stores and restaurants.

-But if you commute every day to school, or eat at home, rather than use a campus meal plan, then a quarterly 5 percent bonus on everyday spending categories, such as gas and groceries, could be a real money-saver.
-Older students who live off campus are also more likely to spend money on restaurants and other categories that earn a 5 percent bonus.
+But if you commute every day to school, or eat at home, rather than use a campus meal plan, then a quarterly bonus on everyday spending categories, such as gas and groceries, could be a real money-saver.
+Older students who live off campus are also more likely to spend money on restaurants and other categories.

-Consider, for example, how much you’d earn if you regularly spent more than $300 a month on 5 percent bonus categories.
+Consider, for example, how much you’d earn if you regularly spent more than $300 a month on the Discover it Cash Back’s bonus categories.
 You’d eke out at least $180 on bonus categories alone.
 A student who can barely manage to spend $100 a month on bonus categories, by contrast, would only earn around $60.

 Sample bonus earnings